-Perhaps you have come for worship service or other activities for only a few months, or perhaps you are a long-time friend.
-Now you are feeling moved to explore formal membership at the Unitarian Church of Montpelier (UCM).
+Perhaps you have joined us for worship services or other activities for only a few months, or perhaps you are a long-time friend of our congregation.
+Now you are feeling moved to explore formal Membership at the Unitarian Church of Montpelier (UCM).
 You may be wondering how this works.

 - The Membership Commitment

 We truly hope that you will choose to become a member of the Unitarian Church of Montpelier (UCM).
 As members, we hold the following expectations for ourselves:

 - Showing up Sunday services and classes are the foundation of our community, and they are enriched by the regular presence of every member and friend.
 No one takes attendance, and we all accept that some choose to be present more often than others.